-Wealth and Insurance includes the Group's life assurance subsidiary NIAC which distributes protection, investment and pension products to the Irish market, across three core channels made up of the Group's distribution channels, independent financial brokers and its own financial advisor network and corporate partners.
-It also includes Investment Markets and the Group's general insurance brokerage Bank of Ireland Insurance Services, which offers home, car and travel insurance cover through its agency with insurance providers.
+Wealth and Insurance includes the Group's life assurance subsidiary, NIAC, and Davy, Ireland's leading provider of wealth management and capital markets services.
+NIAC distributes protection, investment and pension products to the Irish market, across three core channels made up of the Group's distribution channels, independent financial brokers and its own financial advisor network, as well as corporate partners.
+Wealth and Insurance also includes investment markets and the Group's general insurance brokerage, Bank of Ireland Insurance Services, which offers home, car and travel insurance cover through its agency with insurance providers.